defenxor/dsiem-rs/docs/managing_performance.md

     - Sustained reduction of delivery rate from Logstash to frontends will cause Logstash to overflow its queue capacity, and depending on how it's configured, Logstash may end up stop receiving incoming events from its input.
 Using Logstash persistent queue backed by a large amount of storage space will not help either — in fact that may only worsen the processing delay issue.

 > [!NOTE]
 > Use this strategy by setting `max_queue` to 0, and `max_delay` to a number higher than 0.
-The queue length will then be unbounded, and `max_delay` (seconds) will be used by backend to detect processing delay and report this condition to frontend, which will then apply back-pressure to Logstash.
+The queue length will  then be set to 512k events, and `max_delay` (seconds) will be used by backend to detect processing delay and report this condition to frontend, which will then apply back-pressure to Logstash.
 >
 > _Processing delay_ occurs when the duration between the time that _an event was received by frontend_ to the time when _that event is processed by a directive_, is greater than `max_delay`.